 Patents granted in 2006

 Virtual directory (7,149,743)

-- A virtual directory that overlays a number of other directories, including DMOZ, and would allow users to access the information in those other directories.
+– A virtual directory that overlays many other directories, including DMOZ, and would allow users to access the information in those other directories.
 Note: a visit to the URL results in a “site under construction message.”

 Meta-document management system with transit triggered enrichment (7,117,432)